Emergency Dental Services Corpus Christi, Texas

-If you have an urgent dental emergency, call us at 361-992-7631 or visit our Corpus Christi dental office right now.
+Click to call us now at 361-992-7631 or visit our Corpus Christi dental office right now.

-If your dental emergency is after our normal working hours or your emergency occurs on the weekend, and you feel you are facing a life-threatening medical emergency, please seek immediate medical attention.
-Pick up your phone and dial 9-1-1 right now for direct emergency medical assistance or visit a local emergency room or care facility.
+If your dental emergency is after our normal dental office hours or your emergency occurs on the weekend, and you feel you are facing a life-threatening medical emergency, please seek immediate medical attention and Dial Click to call 911 right now for emergency medical assistance or visit a local emergency room or care facility.

 3 Ways YOU Can Prepare for a Dental Emergency